Harinadha/STM32_MPU9150eMPL/README.txt

 The MPU9150 I2C Library provides simple and intuitive interfaces to MPU9150 on ARM 32-bit STM32F103xx family of microcontrollers.
 It has the I2C bit- and byte-level communication.

 The code is written primarily to support the MPU9150 I2C device implementation.
-This code has been tested using Olimex STM32-P103 developement board(STM32F103RB) & Sparkfun MPU9150 breakout board.
-Only 5 pins of MPU9150 breakout board are connected to the STM32-P103.
+This code has been tested using Olimex STM32-P103 developement board & Sparkfun MPU9150 breakout board.
+The dev board has STM32F103RB MCU.
+Five pins of MPU9150 breakout board are connected to the STM32-P103 as shown below.
 By connecting STM32-P103 board to computer USB port, you can send commands to the board & get the data from it.
 USB Virtual COM port driver as well as GUI software needed for testing also available at: http://harinadha.wordpress.com/2013/06/25/mpu9150lib/
 For USB connection ciruit, please check the schematics of Olimex STM32-P103 dev board.